Cash Advance Apps

 Scam reports

-Even though Brigit is a legit company, we found over 60 reviews published recently describing the service as scammy (for context, this is out of hundreds we analyzed).
-About 50 explicitly call the service a “scam”, “fraud”, or “thieves” while others describe unauthorized charges, difficulties canceling subscriptions, or concerns about data misuse.
+Even though Brigit is a legit company, we found over 50 reviews published recently describing the service as scammy (out of about 80 we analyzed).
+Around 40 explicitly call the service a “scam”, “fraud”, or “thieves”, while others mention unauthorized charges, hidden fees, and difficulties canceling their accounts.

-The overarching theme is that people feel deceived or financially harmed, often pointing to unwanted charges, inability to contact customer service, and not receiving the promised cash advances.
+The overarching theme is that people feel tricked or financially harmed, often pointing to unwanted subscriptions, surprise charges, and an inability to cancel or get refunds.

 App reviews talking about Scam: